×

 What is a typical expat home or apartment like in Dunedin?

 "A typical expat home or apartment in Dunedin, is often a modern, well-furnished space that offers a comfortable living environment.
 These homes are usually located in safe, residential areas that are close to amenities such as supermarkets, schools, and public transportation.
 They often feature spacious living areas, fully equipped kitchens, and multiple bedrooms and bathrooms.
 Some may also have outdoor spaces like a garden or a patio.
 Many expat homes in Dunedin also offer stunning views of the city's natural beauty, including the harbor and surrounding hills.
 The architecture of these homes can vary, with options ranging from contemporary designs to traditional New Zealand villas.
 Despite the often chilly weather, these homes are built to be warm and cozy, often featuring heating systems and insulation.
-Some luxury apartments or homes may also include additional amenities like a garage, a fireplace, or even a home gym," explained one expat living in Dunedin, New Zealand.
+Some luxury apartments or homes may also include additional amenities like a garage, a fireplace, or even a home gym," remarked one expat who made the move to Dunedin.

 What is the average cost of housing in Dunedin?